From Russian Fields to Data Systems

 Alexandra Anikina’s Data Field (2021)Vol. 118 (October 2021) by Anna Doyle

 In Anikina’s film, materialist visions are confronted with the mythical.
 Grandpa explains why he is an atheist: “Why am I an atheist?
 Well, I know that when there is a bright flash all of a sudden, and they say it’s Anokha flying and shooting, it’s not Anokha shooting.
-When you hear thunder: it is an interaction between two electric charges.”
-(The Urdu word “anokha” denotes objects or persons that are alien, ethereal, extraterrestrial, ghostly, heavenly, strange, superb, supernatural, or unearthly.1) Philosopher Francois Jacob has tried to explain the relationship between science and myth by stressing their similarities.
-Both are concerned with the question of cause and origins, and both trigger their explanation through the imagination of invisible forces: “For some, thunder translates the fury of Zeus, for others a difference of potential between earth and clouds”.2
+When you hear thunder: it is an interaction between two electric charges.” (“Anokha” being the name of a character from Slavic folklore.)
+Philosopher Francois Jacob has tried to explain the relationship between science and myth by stressing their similarities.
+Both are concerned with the question of cause and origins, and both trigger their explanation through the imagination of invisible forces: “For some, thunder translates the fury of Zeus, for others a difference of potential between earth and clouds”.1

-The title-lending “data field” of the film is situated near Anikina’s grandparents’ home.3 The field is filmed from above, giving its image the air of a digital map, say from Google Earth.
+The title-lending “data field” of the film is situated near Anikina’s grandparents’ home.2 At one point, the field is filmed from above in Google Earth.
 Data systems are not simply computer-based, nor do they reside within human consciousness, as is shown by many of the entities showcased during the film.
-Data systems reside within museums, in family genealogies, in Valdimir Propp’s morphology of fairytales, in Cosmic Pentagrams, and, crucially for the film, even in a rural field, if we allow for a broad definition of data systems as systems of organizing symbols and information.
+Data systems reside within museums, in family genealogies, in Valdimir Propp’s morphology of fairytales and, crucially for the film, even in a rural field, if we allow for a broad definition of data systems as systems of organizing symbols and information.
 The field in the film is a place of identification for Anikina’s family and the local population.
 At the same time, by flattening the image of it and of the sky above it, Anikina makes the place lose its transcendental character.
 This materialist relation to the earth and to the sky is linked to technological exploration but also to Russian thought, where it is dominant in the cosmism of the first half of the 20th century, as mentioned in the film.
 Nicolas Fiodorov (1829-1903), the father of “Russian cosmism”, invented a movement of philosophy that sought humanity’s integration into the cosmos, rather than integrating the cosmos into humanity.
 For Fiodorov, it was a question of considering humans responsible for their life on our planet, which he understood as a common home that exists in permanent interchange with the cosmos.
 According to Fiodorov, human beings can become immortal by exploring space through science and technology, and by holding on to their faith in evolution.
 It is a form of esoteric futurism.
 However, Anikina seems more interested in cosmism’s links to the cult of ancestors and to Russian folklore than to its utopian ideals.
-Indeed, one of the aims of the film is to deconstruct the “utopian gaze” that is often used to understand Russian history, which however underplays its true complexity.
+Indeed, one of the aims of the film is to adopt a “utopian gaze” in order to deconstruct a monolithic vision of Soviet history which underplays its true complexity.

-Thus, denouncing the utopian gaze is also a way of moving beyond nostalgia and memory and of exploring complex temporalities.
+Denouncing monolithic visions of Soviet history is also a way of exploring complex temporalities.
 In the film, Russian history is not so much explored in the past as in our contemporary digital world.
 Cosmism for example was an inspiration for posthumanism.
-The filmmaker therefore sets the film in a vector of time where history is reconsidered and even put into question as a discipline: “I immerse myself in history, realizing that history does not exist”.
+The filmmaker therefore sets the film in a vector of time where history is reconsidered and even put into question as a discipline.
+Quoting Franz Fanon’s Black Skin, White Masks, she states: “I immerse myself in history, realizing that history does not exist”.
 According to the film, monuments and monoliths (like Lenin’s mausoleum for example) are erected not so much for us to remember, but to transmit and influence our vision of the future.
 The film finishes with the words: “the body of history does not determine a single one of my actions.
 I am my own foundation.
 And it is by going beyond the historical instrumental hypothesis.
-That I will initiate the cycle of my freedom.
-Late capitalism is not inclined to offer alternatives to itself.”
+That I will initiate the cycle of my freedom.”
+And finally, the observation is made that “late capitalism is not inclined to offer alternatives to itself.”
 In Anikina’s understanding, museums are not so much vestiges as non-human systems of symbols that put into question our way of understanding an unhealed Soviet past, whereas mythology exists in parallel with historical time.

-Anikina finds the answer to this time-vector problem not only in the methods of experimental cinema (cf. her exploration of time vectors that stems from the work of Michael Snow) – but also in science fiction, specifically in the Strugatsky Brothers’ Monday Begins on Saturday from 1965.
+Anikina finds the answer to this time-vector problem not only in the methods of experimental cinema (cf. her exploration of time vectors that is inspired by the work of Michael Snow) – but also in science fiction, specifically in the Strugatsky Brothers’ Monday Begins on Saturday from 1965.
 The story of the book takes place in a scientific research institute of magic and wizardry.
 The main characters of the story are trying to explain the secret of the institute’s director, who exists as two people.
 By way of explaining the phenomenon, the institute director puts forward his theory of countermotion – of travelling or moving back in time.
-Anikina relates the Strugatsky’s novel to an event of a meteorite strike in Tugunska in 1908, transforming it into the story of an alien ship entering circumsolar space.
-She says in the film that the aliens who arrived on earth in 1908 “were not the simple, artless aliens of science fiction novels.
+Strugatsky’s novel relates this story to an event of a meteorite strike in Tunguska in 1908, transforming it into the story of an alien ship entering circumsolar space.
+Anikina says in the film that the aliens who arrived on earth in 1908 “were not the simple, artless aliens of science fiction novels.
 They were Countermovers.
 People who had arrived in our world from another universe where time flows in the opposite direction from ours, opposite time flows.”
 In the film, utopian imaginaries, science fiction and apocalyptic discourses are all seen as opposite flows of information that are counter-moving.
 Anikina reinterprets all these counter-moving flows of information to question discrepancies in time and history.